Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/misc.md

 Using the command will print out the [TFC Settings](https://terrafirmacraft.github.io/Documentation/1.20.x/worldgen/world-preset/) of the current level if its generator is TFC-like (implements TFC's `ChunkGeneratorExtension`).

 The rock layer settings will not be printed, due to them usually filling the entirety of the message history itself.
-Instead, `~~~` will be printed in its place with a click intereaction to run the command that [prints rock settings](#print-rock-settings).
+Instead, `~~~` will be printed in its place with a click interaction to run the command that [prints rock settings](#print-rock-settings).

 ## Print Rock Settings